legnaleurc/slide/pages.md

 # What?

-* Recording All Events
+* Record Necessary Events
 * Replay Them Afterward

 # Why?

+Sometimes We Can't Always Get the Same Result in a Test Case

-Save the Track for each Test Case
+Save the Track after Execution, and Reproduce It Again

 # How?